You are here

 - UNEG – The UNRWA Evaluation Division operates under the norms and standards set by the United Nations Evaluation Group (UNEG).
 The UNEG promotes the independence, credibility and usefulness of the evaluation function and evaluation across the UN system, to advocate for the importance of evaluation for learning, decision making and accountability, and to support the evaluation community in the UN system and beyond.

-- UNEG Framework for Professional Peer Reviews of the Evaluation Function of UN organizations
+- Professional Peer Review of the UNRWA Evaluation Function and Management Response

 - UNEG Ethical Guidelines

-- Standards for Evaluation in the UN System
+- Norms and Standards for Evaluation in the UN System

 - Integrating Human Rights and Gender Equality in Evaluations